GSLabDev/terraform-provider-odl/website/docs/index.html.markdown

 ## Acceptance Tests

-The Active Directory provider's acceptance tests require the above provider configuration fields to be set using the documented environment variables.
+The Open Daylight provider's acceptance tests require the above provider configuration fields to be set using the documented environment variables.

 Once all these variables are in place, the tests can be run like this: